m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 The subject of this talk.. similar to cli driven bug bounty hunting.
 Utilising automation.

-# the strategy 2.0 I'm working on
+# The strategy 2.0 I'm working on

 I have a critera for applications: